Alkalinization

 Share

-All Studies Meta
+Source PDF All Studies Meta AnalysisMeta

-Small early terminated late treatment RCT not showing significant differences.
+Small early terminated late treatment RCT showing no significant differences.
 The HCQ group was a median of 7 days from symptom onset at baseline, which may not include the delay delivering the medication.
 From the 4 HCQ hospitalizations, only one is in the per-protocol analysis, and that patient was hospitalized one day after randomization (authors do not specify if the patient received and took any HCQ before the hospitalization).
 The trial was terminated early due to the fraudulent Lancet article (wording here is notably different between the submitted and published versions).
 Per-protocol analysis, the submitted version, and the peer-review comments (two reviewers, only one with substantial feedback) are in the supplementary material.

 risk of ICU admission, 133.3% higher, RR 2.33, p = 1.00, treatment 1 of 111 (0.9%), control 0 of 37 (0.0%), continuity correction due to zero event (with reciprocal of the contrasting arm).